kestra-io/docs/content/docs/configuration/index.md

       loggers:
         - level: INFO # mandatory: ERROR, WARN, INFO, DEBUG, TRACE, the logger must be configured at least at this level for class io.kestra.runner.kafka.AbstractInterceptor
           type: PRODUCER # optional: CONSUMER or PRODUCER
-          topic-regexp: "kestra_(executions|workertaskresult)" # optional: a regexp validating the topic
+          topicRegexp: "kestra_(executions|workertaskresult)" # optional: a regexp validating the topic
-          key-regexp: .*parallel.* # optional: a regexp validating the key
+          keyRegexp: .*parallel.* # optional: a regexp validating the key
-          value-regexp: .*parallel.* # optional: a regexp validating the json full body
+          valueRegexp: .*parallel.* # optional: a regexp validating the json full body
 ```

 ### Kafka Stream State Directory